Actipro/WPF-Controls/Documentation/topics/grids/tree-control-features/tree-list-view-columns.md

 If you are using column header templates instead of setting the [TreeListViewColumn](xref:@ActiproUIRoot.Controls.Grids.TreeListViewColumn).[Header](xref:@ActiproUIRoot.Controls.Grids.TreeListViewColumn.Header) properties to string values, be sure to set the [Title](xref:@ActiproUIRoot.Controls.Grids.TreeListViewColumn.Title) property to a string that describes the column title.
 This string will be used in the default column header context menu and/or other UI.

 The [TreeListView](xref:@ActiproUIRoot.Controls.Grids.TreeListView).[ColumnHeaderMenuRequested](xref:@ActiproUIRoot.Controls.Grids.TreeListView.ColumnHeaderMenuRequested) event is raised immediately before the menu is displayed.
-This allows you to customize the menu as needed with custom logic, or prevent it from showing at all.
+This allows you to customize the menu as needed with custom logic or prevent it from showing at all.

 ## Size-to-Fit